-We’ll be focusing on the second largest Blockchain in existence, Ethereum, as this is the first Blockchain which supports the technology needed to run smart contracts.
-Ethereum is a public, open-source and block chain oriented distributed computing protocol that features smart contracts (scripting) functionality.
+We’ll be focusing on the second-largest Blockchain in existence, Ethereum, as this is the first Blockchain that supports the technology needed to run smart contracts.
+Ethereum is a public, open-source and blockchain-oriented distributed computing protocol that features smart contracts (scripting) functionality.
 Ethereum also offers a wealth of useful features and clear future roadmap for development, which is crucial for continued business development.

 This accuracy leads to Blockchains being described as “trust-less”, meaning that we don’t need to trust the data in a block, as the network ensures that it is valid, so trust is not needed.

-The distributed network also contributes to the usefulness of the concept, as all the nodes are separate and independent of each other, they are much more secure and reliable than a centralized network.
-By retaining their own independence, they also ensure the validity of the blocks contained on themselves.
+The distributed network also contributes to the usefulness of the concept.
+As all the nodes are separate and independent of each other, they are much more secure and reliable than a centralized network.
+By retaining their independence, they also ensure the validity of the blocks contained in themselves.

-Crucially, the smart contract can then be tailored to deliver gambling services, such as a bet on a sporting events, lotteries and many more possible options.
-The smart contract can be set to allow players to deposit currency into the smart contract and then wait until the end of the event to work-out pay outs.
-Before delivering the pay outs automatically the smart contract can be set to verify the results from multiple sources to ensure that the correct result is achieved, and then pay out to winning players based on predefined rules and odds.
+Crucially, the smart contract can then be tailored to deliver gambling services, such as a bet on sporting events, lotteries, and many more possible options.
+The smart contract can be set to allow players to deposit currency into the smart contract and then wait until the end of the event to work out payouts.
+Before delivering the payouts automatically the smart contract can be set to verify the results from multiple sources to ensure that the correct result is achieved, and then payout to winning players based on predefined rules and odds.
 This gives players a much higher rate of confidence and transparency than a traditional bet as all transactions through the block containing the smart contract will remain on record within the Blockchain indefinitely.

-It is this last point which is shows the current limiting factors on smart contracts:
+It is this last point which shows the current limiting factors on smart contracts.